pagopa/pn-external-registries/src/main/resources/appio_message_templates/markdown_upgrade_app_io_message_EN.md

-This message contains a notification, that is a **communication with legal value**, directed to you.
+This message contains a notification, that is a **communication with legal value**.